 However, if you cannot take a kitten for a serious reason (e.g., illness, family emergency, or delayed litters), we may extend your deposit at our discretion.

 Depositors may change their preferences for sex, color, coat, or markings at any time.
-In many cases, your kitten will choose you instead of the other way around!
 We love knowing your preferences to guide you toward the right litter, but we don’t hold you to them.
+Ultimately it is the kitten or cat that wraps its paw around your heart that is chosen.

 Aside from other breeders (who get first pick for breeding programs), our kittens are offered in the order deposits are received—this is the fairest way to do it.